This page describes all the tables and views contained in the DB file.

 This view serves as an intermediate process for the calculations of the other views, and users usually don’t need to care about this view.

-Transactions between start_date and end_date for each external account, and the price of the according asset on the day of the transaction.
+Transactions between start_date and end_date for each external account, and the unit price of the according asset on the day of the transaction.
 Transactions on the day of start_date are not counted, transactions on the day of end_date are counted.
 Note that each external account (other than the interest account) represents a specific category of income and expenses.

 Although the view name is external flows, unlike the definition of external flows in Rate of Return, this view includes interests.